Job Interview Techniques to Help You Get Hired

 You should be able to find a lot of the information you’ll need on the company’s website and social media pages.
-Although you should also dig a bit deeper and search for anything that’s been published about them from an outside source such as a newspaper or magazine as this will give you a broader picture of the company and their position within their industry.
+You can also dig even deeper and search for anything that’s been published about them from an outside source - such as a newspaper or magazine - as this will give you a broader picture of the company and their position within their industry.

 It’s also good form to know who it is that’s going to be interviewing you.
 If it’s not listed in the invitation you can call ahead and ask.
 Many candidates do this so don’t worry that it’s uncommon or will make you seem pushy - it confirms your interest in the role and the company.

 Once you know who’s interviewing you, check if there’s a ‘Meet the Team’ page on the company website to find out more about their current role and background.

 If you can’t find such a page, try looking up the company on LinkedIn to see if they’re listed as an employee.
 At the very least you’ll be able to put a face to the name which can help alleviate any anxiety that might build up about being interviewed by a stranger.

 Preparing for questions in advance is key to your performance on the day.
 This isn’t about memorising generic answers to common questions, it’s about practising the best way to showcase your skills and how they align with the job description.